Global terrestrial stilling

-Global terrestrial stilling is the decrease of wind speed observed near the Earth's surface between the 1980s until around 2010, originally termed "stilling".
-This slowdown of near-surface terrestrial winds mainly affected mid-latitude regions of both hemispheres, with a global average reduction of −0.140 m s^{−1} dec^{−1} (meters per second per decade) or between 5 and 15% over the past 50 years.
-With high-latitude (> 75° from the equator) showing increases in both hemispheres.
-In contrast to the observed weakening of winds over continental surfaces, winds have tended to strengthen over ocean regions.
+Global terrestrial stilling is the general decrease of wind speeds observed near the Earth's surface between the 1980s and the 2010s, originally termed "stilling".
+This slowdown of near-surface terrestrial winds has mainly affected mid-latitude regions of both hemispheres, with a global average reduction of −0.140 m s^{−1} dec^{−1} (meters per second per decade), or between 5 and 15%, over the past 50 years.
+High-latitude regions (>75° from the equator) in both hemispheres, on the other hand, have shown increases in mean wind speeds.
+Additionally, in contrast to the observed weakening of winds over continental surfaces, winds have correspondingly tended to strengthen over ocean regions.
 There has been a (partial) reversal of the trend since around 2010.

-The exact cause(s) of the global terrestrial stilling are uncertain and has been mainly attributed to two major drivers: (i) changes in large scale atmospheric circulation, and (ii) an increase of surface roughness due to e.g. forest growth, land use changes, and urbanization.
+The exact cause(s) of the global terrestrial stilling remain uncertain, but the phenomenon has been mainly attributed to two major drivers: (i) changes in large-scale atmospheric circulation, and (ii) an increase of surface roughness due to e.g. forest growth, land use changes, and urbanization.

-Given climate change, changes in wind speed are currently a potential concern for society, due to their impacts on a wide array of spheres, such as wind power generation, ecohydrological implications for agriculture and hydrology, wind-related hazards and catastrophes, or air quality and human health, among many others.
+Given climate change, changes in wind speed are currently a potential concern for society, due to their impacts on a wide array of spheres, such as wind power generation, ecohydrological implications for agriculture and hydrology, wind-related hazards and catastrophes, and air quality and human health, among many others.

 Causes

-The attribution of this weakening of terrestrial near-surface wind speed is not conclusive, probably because of several factors which interact simultaneously, and may change in space in time.
-Scientists have pointed out various major causes influencing this slowdown in wind speed:
+Attribution of the observed weakening of terrestrial near-surface wind speeds is not conclusive, probably because of several factors which interact simultaneously and may change in space and time.
+Scientists have proposed various major causes influencing the observed reduction:

-(i) The increase in land-surface roughness (e.g. forest growth, land use changes and urbanization) near meteorological station where anemometer instruments measure wind lead to a reinforcement of friction force that weaken low-level winds.